ivangolovine/ivangolovine/README.md

 ### Thank you for checking out my page!

-My name is Ivan Golovine and I'm a software developer, who's recently finished his Bachelor of Science at Toronto Metropolitan University.
+My name is Ivan Golovine and I'm a software developer, with a Bachelor of Science at Toronto Metropolitan University.

 I utilize a variety of different languages like React, HTML5, CSS3, JavaScript, SQL, Java, Python, C/C++, PHP, and more!
 Check out my projects and [GitHub repositories](https://github.com/ivangolovine?tab=repositories)!